You may have a wax build-up or an infection which has temporarily affected your hearing and which can be treated by your local doctor (GP).

 Types of hearing aid

-The Health and Social Care Trust can supply hearing aids that are:
+The Health and Social Care Trust can offer:

-- bone conduction, with sound conducted through the skull
+- bone conduction hearing aids, with sound conducted through the skull

 You can't get disposable hearing aids on the Health Service and you can't usually get the tiny hearing aids that fit completely in the ear canal.

-You can't get financial help from the Health Service to buy a hearing aid privately.
-But, if you choose to buy a hearing aid privately, you are still entitled to a Health Service hearing aid.
+You also can't get financial help from the Health Service to buy a hearing aid privately.
+However, if you choose to buy a hearing aid privately, you are still entitled to a Health Service hearing aid.

 Cochlear implants are suitable only for people with profound deafness whose hearing nerves are still functional.